-(1) There must be a forfeiture count in the indictment or information; otherwise, forfeiture is legally impossible.
+- (1) There must be a forfeiture count or allegation in the indictment or information; otherwise, forfeiture is legally impossible.
 To the extent property is known to be subject to forfeiture, it should be listed in the indictment, information, or in a subsequent bill of particulars.
-The U.S. Attorney's Office must ensure that its criminal pleadings are in compliance with Rules 7 and 31 of the Federal Rules of Criminal Procedure.

-- (2) The U.S. Attorney must comply with the requirements applicable to third party interests (e.g., 21 U.S.C. § 853(n)(1)-(7)), including notice of the forfeiture and the right of third parties to obtain an adjudication of their interests in the property. - (3) The settlement to forfeit property must be in writing, and the defendant must concede facts supporting the forfeiture. - (4) The court must issue a final order of forfeiture that incorporates the settlement and, must include the forfeiture order in the judgment at sentencing. - (5) Wherever possible, in order to avoid protracted litigation of ownership issues in the context of ancillary hearings, the United States should agree to accept unencumbered property only, with the exception of valid financial institution liens, or at the very least, the plea agreement should require the defendant to convey clear title to the Government.79
+The USAO must ensure that its criminal pleadings are in compliance with Rule 32.2 of the Federal Rules of Criminal Procedure. - (2) The U.S. Attorney must comply with the requirements applicable to third party interests (e.g., 21 U.S.C. §§ 853(n)(1)-(7)), and the provisions of Rule 32.2 of the Federal Rules of Criminal Procedure, including notice of the forfeiture and the right of third parties to obtain an adjudication of their interests in the property. - (3) The settlement to forfeit property must be in writing, and the defendant must concede facts supporting the forfeiture. - (4) The court must issue a final order of forfeiture that incorporates the settlement and must include the forfeiture order in the judgment at sentencing. - (5) Wherever possible, in order to avoid protracted litigation of ownership issues in the context of ancillary hearings, the United States should agree to accept unencumbered property only, with the exception of valid financial institution liens, or at the very least, the plea agreement should require the defendant to convey clear title to the Government.87